Juliana of Nicomedia: Historical background

+Two martyrs?

+Sometime after Juliana's martyrdom, a noble lady named Sephora travelled through Nicomedia and took a martyr's body with her to Italy to be buried in Campania.
+It then seems reverence paid to another Juliana, honoured in Nicomedia, might have become conflated with that due to the Juliana who suffered at Cumae.

+Little that is satisfactory has survived of the accounts, respectively, of two quite distinct persons.

 The legend

-The details of her biography are unclear.
+Details of her biography are unclear.
 The Acts of Saint Juliana used by Bede in his "Martyrologium" may be legendary.
 According to this account, Saint Juliana, daughter of an illustrious pagan named Africanus, was born in Nicomedia; and as a child was betrothed to the Senator Eleusius, one of the emperor's advisors.
 Her father was hostile to the Christians.
-Juliana secretly accepted holy baptism.
+However, while keeping this to herself, Juliana had been baptised as a Christian.
 When the time of her wedding approached, Juliana refused to be married.
 Her father urged her not to break her engagement, but when she refused to obey him, he handed her over to the Governor, her former fiancé.
-Elusius again asked Juliana to marry him, but she again refused.
+Once more, Eleusius asked Juliana to marry him, but she again refused.

 Juliana was beheaded after suffering torture in 304, during the persecution of Maximian.
-It is said that part of her torture was being partially burned in flames, plunged into a boiling pot of oil, and finally beheaded.
-Another Christian named Saint Barbara suffered the death of a martyr along with Juliana and was likewise sainted.
+It is said that her torture included being partially burned in flames and plunged into a boiling pot of oil, before finally being beheaded.
+Along with Juliana, another Christian named Saint Barbara suffered martyrdom, to be likewise venerated as a saint.

-Soon after a noble lady named Sephonia came through Nicomedia and took the saint's body with her to Italy, and had it buried in Campania.
-Evidently it was this alleged translation that caused the martyred Juliana, honoured in Nicomedia, to be identified with the Saint Juliana of Cumae evidenced above, although they are quite distinct persons.